Can Transformer Memory Be Corrupted? Investigating Cache-Side Vulnerabilities in Large Language Models: Cache Model and Threat Assumptions

-Transformers maintain an internal \emph{key–value (KV) cache} during autoregressive decoding, which stores the projected representations of all previously generated tokens.
-This cache is essential for efficient inference, as recomputing attention over the entire history at each step would be computationally prohibitive.
-While often treated as a mere implementation detail, we argue that the KV cache represents a distinct and underexplored \emph{attack surface}.
-To ground our threat model, we first formalize the cache mechanism and the adversary’s capabilities.
+Transformer decoders maintain a persistent \emph{KV cache} during autoregressive decoding, storing projected representations of previously generated tokens to avoid recomputing attention over the full history.
+While essential for efficient inference, this cache also introduces a stateful internal memory that mediates future predictions.
+We treat the KV cache as a distinct inference-time robustness boundary and formalize the associated threat model below.